MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

 ## Review

-In this lab, you integrated Azure Key Vault with an Azure DevOps pipeline by using the following steps:
+In this lab, you integrated Azure Key Vault with an Azure Pipeline by using the following steps:

-- Created an Azure Key vault to store a MySQL server password as a secret.
+- Created an Azure Key Vault to store a MySQL server password as a secret.
-- Created an Azure service principal to provide access to secrets in the Azure Key vault.
+- Created an Azure service principal to provide access to secrets in the Azure Key Vault.
 - Configured permissions to allow the service principal to read the secret.
-- Configured pipeline to retrieve the password from the Azure Key vault and pass it on to subsequent tasks.
+- Configured pipeline to retrieve the password from the Azure Key Vault and pass it on to subsequent tasks.